chrissearle/spoolman-stock/README.md

 * stock: Int - how many to have on hand

 It does expect a filament color value to be defined.

+## Scanning

+Links are provided to allow for scan of QR of spool or location to make moving stock easier.